Qayyum (Sufism)

-The first four qayyums
+The first four Qayyums

-The first qayyum was Ahmed Sirhindi (d.
+The first Qayyum was Ahmad Sirhindi (d.
 1624).
-The second was Ahmed Sirhindi third son, Khwaja Muhammad Masum Faruqi (d.1668), who was followed by his son Khwaja Muhammad Hujjatullah Naqshband (d.
+The second was Ahmed Sirhindi third son, Khwaja Muhammad Masum Faruqi (d.1668), who was followed by his son Khwaja Muhammad Hujjatullah Naqshbandi (d.
 1703).
-The fourth qayyum was Khwaja Muhammad Zubair (d.
-1740), the grandson of Khwaja Naqshband.
+The fourth Qayyum was Khwaja Muhammad Zubair (d.
+1740), the grandson of Khwaja Naqshbandi.

 Other claimed Qayyums

-Several other influential Sufis have claimed the title of qayyum.
+Several other influential Sufis have claimed the title of Qayyum.

 Mirza Mazhar Jan-e-Janan Shaheed

 Mirza Mazhar Jan-e-Janan (d.
 1817) was an important saint of the Naqshbandi Sufi order in the 18th century.
 He was also a renowned poet of modern Urdu.
-Shah Waliullah, an Islamic scholar contemporary with Mirza Mazhar, is quoted as saying, "As far as I can see, and I can see the seven continents, there is no saint today like Mirza Mazhar."
+Shah Waliullah, an Islamic scholar and contemporary of Mirza Mazhar, is quoted as saying, "As far as I can see, and I can see the seven continents, there is no saint today like Mirza Mazhar."

 Shah Muhammad Safiullah Faruqi (d.1844)

 Muhammad Safiullah Faruqi was the son of Ghulam Masoom Faruqi Mujaddidi.
 He died in the Hijri month of Dhu al-Qadah in 1844 on his return journey from the hajj.
 Makhdoom Safi Ullah died in Hudaydah, a coastal city of Yemen.